microsoft/infersharp/README.md

 ### GitHub Action
 The instructions on how to run Infer# as a GitHub Action can be found here: [Infer# Action](https://github.com/marketplace/actions/infersharp).

+### Azure Pipelines
+An example of how to run Infer# as an Azure Pipelines task can be found [here](https://github.com/microsoft/infersharp/blob/main/.build/azure-pipelines-example.yml).
+If the existing pipeline runs on Windows or running a multi-stage job is desired, refer to the example [here](https://github.com/microsoft/infersharp/blob/main/.build/azure-pipelines-example-multistage.yml).

 ### Docker Image
 Alternatively, use our Docker image:
 ```shell